baldeep06/Review-Your-Transit/README.md

 I've always felt that people should be able to review the transit they ride just as they are able to review restaurants, movies, hotels and many other things.
 Public transporation is a great public service, however, people generally are not prepared for the hiccups that come along with it.
 As such, I've created a reviewing system for anonymous riders to review their chosen route, giving anecdotal suggestions to new riders embarking on their own journies.

+There's lot to be done to this project, for instance the frontend has some easter eggs.
+But that's the beauty of these projects.
+You can improve them forever.

 Ps.
 The Internet may be the most helpful place on the planet (how else would I debug, get passed that one small error and move on?)